Chowilla, South Australia

 The land use within Chowilla is concerned with the following protected areas, the Chowilla Game Reserve and the Chowilla Regional Reserve which have fully occupied its extent since its establishment in 2013.

 There are three historic sites within Chowilla which have been listed on the South Australian Heritage Register: the Suicide Bridge (or Lunatic Bridge), including nearby remnant posts from the New South Wales-South Australia telegraph line and Littra House, both near Lake Littra, and Todd's Obelisk, near the New South Wales border.

 The 2016 Australian census which was conducted in August 2016 reports that Chowilla had a population of zero.
+This was because the residents of Chowilla, James, Kerrie, Emily and Sophie Robertson were not provided with census documents.
+The Robertson family have lived on Chowilla since 1864.

 Chowilla is located within the federal Division of Barker, the state electoral district of Chaffey, the Pastoral Unincorporated Area of South Australia and the state's Murray and Mallee region.